Tencent/rapidjson/doc/tutorial.md

 JSON provide a single numerical type called Number.
 Number can be integer or real numbers.
 RFC 4627 says the range of Number is specified by parser.

-As C++ provides several integer and floating point number types, the DOM trys to handle these with widest possible range and good performance.
+As C++ provides several integer and floating point number types, the DOM tries to handle these with widest possible range and good performance.

 When the DOM parses a Number, it stores it as either one of the following type: